adeprimo/tulo-engage-tracker-sdk-ios/README.md

 ## Usage
 ### Setup
 In order to be able to send tracking events you must import TuloEngageTracker and create an instance of it.
-You will need the organizationId, productId and the URL to the user event service.
+You will need the organizationId, productId and the URL to the event service.

 ```Swift
 let engageTracker = TuloEngageTracker(organizationId: "myorganisation", productId: "MYPRODUCT", eventUrl: URL(string: "http://user-event-service.com/api/v1/events")!)